-What do I need to know about Public Bank Home Equity Financing-i?
+What is Public Bank Home Equity Financing-i about?

-If you need it a higher margin of financing is available.
-You can go up to 100% if you include Zero Moving Cost (ZEC), such as MRTA and legal fees, in your total financing.
+If you need a higher margin of financing is available.
+You can go up to 100% if you include Zero Moving Costs (ZEC), such as MRTA and legal fees, in your total financing.
 Of course, approval is subject to a credit check.

-What is the difference between semi-flexi and full-flexi Equity Financing?
+What is the difference between semi-flexi and full-flexi?

 If you have a fixed income and you don't like paying bank fees, or are certain that whatever money you bank in extra you will not bother to touch it again, then the semi-flexible option may be your best option.

 On the other hand, if you have an irregular income, because you rely on commission as a portion of your salary, or because you are self-employed you may prefer a fully flexible home loan.
 Bank in money when times are good to create a buffer for yourself and withdraw slowly in times of need.